hazardfn/riemannx/README.md

 As is often the case, a client is fairly useless without it's server counterpart - for more information about riemann visit http://riemann.io.

 The client has only been battle tested on: `0.2.11`.
-It should work with the latest `0.2.14` but has not been tested.
+From version 4.0.0 of the client you will need to set `use_micro` to false if you use a version of riemann older than `0.2.13` and aren't setting the time field yourself.
+It should work with `0.3.0` but again hasn't been formerly tested (anyone wanting to work on integration tests I would greatly appreciate it).

 ## 2. Installation<a name="installation"></a>